 I hope this never happens to you.

-But if it does, I’m going to show you exactly what to do to protect your data security, your investment, and possibly get it back.
+But if it does, I’m going to show you exactly what to do to protect your data security, your investment, and possibly get your phone back.
 Just so we’re clear, you probably won’t get it back in Mexico City, but you will learn how to protect your data!

 What to Do If You Lose Your iPhone

 If you lose your phone, the first thing you’ll want to do is find another device.
-Use it to log into your iCloud account, either at icloud.com, or on the Find My iPhone app on a friends iPhone.
-If your phone is on and has signal, iCloud will allow you to view its location, play a sound on your phone, or put it in Lost Mode.
+Find My iPhone works abroad the same way it does at home, and you can access it via icloud.com or the Find My iPhone app on a friend’s iPhone.
+If your phone is on and has signal, you’ll be able to view its location, play a sound on it, or put it in Lost Mode.

 The GPS can be useful if you’re just trying to see if your phone’s at the coffee shop or in your apartment, but it’s not very precise.
 It won’t show you which floor your phone is on in a multistory building, or whether it’s on the couch or in the bathroom.
 It should get you close enough to use the next feature though.